-NR (No Record) signifies that a student registered for a course but never attended classes.
+NR (No Record) signifies that a student registered for a course but did not attend any classes after the end of the drop/add period and did not drop or withdraw from the course.
 NR is not calculated in the Grade Point Average.
+An NR is not counted as an attempt at the course.

-WP (Withdrawing while Passing) signifies student-initiated withdrawal while doing passing work.
-WP is not calculated in the Grade Point Average.
+WP (Withdrawing while Passing) signifies student-initiated withdrawal while achieving or exceeding the minimum course requirements.
+WP is not calculated in the Grade Point Average but it is counted as an attempt at the course.

-WF (Withdrawing while Failing) signifies student-initiated withdrawal while doing failing work.
-WF is not calculated in the Grade Point Average.
+WF (Withdrawing while Failing) signifies student-initiated withdrawal while failing to meet the minimum course requirements.
+WF is not calculated in the Grade Point Average but it is counted as an attempt at the course.

-AWP (Administratively Withdrawn while Passing) signifies administrator-initiated withdrawal while doing passing work.
-AWP is not calculated in the Grade Point Average.
+AWP (Administratively Withdrawn while Passing) signifies administrator-initiated withdrawal while achieving or exceeding the minimum course requirements.
+AWP is not calculated in the Grade Point Average but it is counted as an attempt at the course with the exception of leave of absence.

-AWF (Administratively Withdrawn while Failing) signifies administrator-initiated withdrawal while doing failing work.
-AWF is not calculated in the Grade Point Average.
+AWF (Administratively Withdrawn while Failing) signifies administrator-initiated withdrawal while failing to meet the minimum course requirements.
+AWP is not calculated in the Grade Point Average but it is counted as an attempt at the course with the exception of leave of absence.